TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

 - the state of refrigerant at the inlet of the condenser
 - the mass flow rate of refrigerant through the condenser

 To fully determine the operation of the condenser, we start at the subcooling region of the condenser.
 The solving process is based on a root finding algorithm.
-The aim is to find the flow lengths of the subcooling, condensing, and desuperheating regions of the condenser, such that the sum of these flow lengths equals the total flow length of the condenser, i.e. the difference between the sum of these three flow lengths and the actual, total flow length of the condenser must be zero.
-The algorithm searches between a minimum and maximum value for the subcooling flow length.
-The maximum value can certainly not be larger than the actual flow length of the condenser; the minimum value is the smallest subcooling flow length for which the heat transfer characteristics of the subcooling region can be solved.
+The aim is to find the flow lengths of the subcooling, the condensing, and the desuperheating region of the condenser, such that the sum of these flow lengths equals the total flow length of the condenser, i.e. the difference between the sum of these three flow lengths and the actual, total flow length of the condenser must be (nearly) zero.
+The algorithm starts with an initial guess for the subcooling flow length.
 When a solution is found for the subcooling region, the inlet and outlet states of air at the condensing and desuperheating regions can be determined.
-It is then, for the given mass flow rate of refrigerant and air, also possible to find the condensing flow length needed to condense the refrigerant from saturated vapor to saturated liquid and the desuperheating flow length needed to desuperheat the compressed refrigerant vapor to saturated vapor.
-The root finding algorithm will first check the difference at the minimum value and at the maximum value.
-If the solutions have a different sign, it means that somewhere between the minimum and maximum value for the subcooling flow length, a solution exists for which the difference between the sum of the three flow lengths and the actual, total flow length of the condenser will be equal to zero.
+It is then, for the given mass flow rate of refrigerant and air, also possible to find the condensing flow length, needed to condense the refrigerant from saturated vapor into saturated liquid, and the desuperheating flow length, needed for desuperheating the hot, compressed refrigerant vapor entering the condenser into saturated vapor.
+If no solution can be found based on the assumption that subcooling of refrigerant happens in the condenser, the solving routine will set the subcooling flow length to zero and will continue to try to find the flow lengths of only the condensing and the desuperheating region of the condenser such that the sum of these flow lengths equals the total flow length of the condenser.
+If again no solution can be found, an error is raised to signal that the condenser cannot be rated under the given set of operating conditions.

 ## Subcooling Region